 Diagnostic Dental Laser

-NewsCenter 5′s Heather Kahn reports that Diagnodent is a new laser which finds hard-to-spot areas of tooth decay.
+NewsCenter 5′s Heather Kahn reports that Diagnodent is a new laser which finds hard-to-spot areas of tooth decay:

 “It puts out a laser beam down into the tooth, and that light reflects back towards the laser,” Dr. Tom Orent of the Center for Esthetic Dentistry said.
 “If there’s decay, there’s a change in the wavelength.
 You get a reading from zero to 100 and are able to tell not only where the decay is, but how deep it is, how much decay there is.”